 We can now apply this same concept to create a 1337 translator.
 The translator will translate the characters as the user types into 1337 speak.
 (Only the 133737 0f h4x0r5 5p34k 1337).
 Replace the code in textFieldDidUpdate with the code below to create your translator.

-For those of you who don’t know what 1337 is, read up on it.
+For those of you who don’t know what 1337 is, .
 Check out the result that it produces.

 This translator is actually pretty stupid, but you can see how you could use this to do all sorts of other translations.
 A good programming challenge for you could be to make a translator that does base 10 to binary.